oleg-koval/trembita/README.md

 the implementation of commonly used tools out of the box.
 This is a core module to reuse with plugins each for a different third-party service.

+Trembita API wrapper plugin lets you call itself instead of the API directly.
+Well what happens if you want to change from one API to another?
+Now you have to rewrite ALL of your code.
+If you used a wrapper then all you have to do is change the wrapper and you are done.

 ## Table of Contents

 - [Install](#install)